patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/accordion/accordion.md

 To implement an accessible PatternFly **accordion**:

 - Give each accordion toggle a unique and descriptive label.

+For the PatternFly React library:

+- Include the `isExpanded` prop on the accordion toggle based on the toggle's state.

+For the HTML/CSS library:

-- Include the `isExpanded` prop (PatternFly React) or `aria-expanded` attribute (HTML/CSS) on the accordion toggle based on the toggle's state.
+- Include the `aria-expanded` attribute on the accordion toggle based on the toggle's state.

 ## Testing